The history of the Warrior Infantry Fighting Vehicle, from its inception to the cancellation of the Capability Sustainment Programme in 2021

 With development complete, GKN, Vickers Defence Systems, Royal Ordnance and Alvis participated in the production contract.
 Instead of caving in to pressure to reduce the cost per vehicle GKN stuck to their original bid price, emphasising quality.

-It would prove to be a winning strategy, it exceeded reliability targets and GKN won the £1 billion contract in 1984 and MCV-80 became Warrior.
+It would turn out to be a winning strategy, it exceeded reliability targets and GKN won the £1 billion contract in 1984 and MCV-80 became Warrior.

 Production started at a newly built GKN factory in Telford in 1986, and early production vehicles are shown below.